antonstrobe/MyHospital/README.md

 ## Setup

+Local install
-1. Clone repo.
+1. Clone repo. ```git clone https://github.com/antonstrobe/MyHospital```
+2. ```cd MyHospital```
-2. Run `php spark serve` from your local repo directory.
+3. Run `php spark serve` from your local repo directory.
-3. Start your MySQL server.
+4. Start your MySQL server.
-4. Create a database named `dbmyhospital` in your phpmyadmin.
+5. Create a database named `dbmyhospital` in your phpmyadmin.
-5. Run database migrations and seeders using the following commands.
+6. Run database migrations and seeders using the following commands.

 ```
 php spark migrate -all